Bringing data minimization to digital wallets at scale with general-purpose zero-knowledge proofs: Related Implementations and Academic Work

-Finally, we note that there are also hybrid approaches.
-For instance, \citet{campanelli2019legosnark} propose LegoSNARK to implement more common and frequently needed privacy features, such as selective disclosure and private holder binding, with highly performant \ac{bbs+} signatures.
+Finally, we note that there are also hybrid approaches to constructing anonymous credentials.
+For instance, \citet{campanelli2019legosnark} propose LegoSNARK to implement more common and frequently needed privacy features, such as selective disclosure and private holder binding, with highly performant \ac{bbs}+ signatures.
 If more advanced predicates are required occasionally, the LegoSNARK approach allows revealing also blinded commitments to selected attributes in the \ac{vp}.
 These blinded commitments can then be used as inputs for a more flexible but also more computationally expensive general-purpose \ac{zkp}, such as a Groth16~\ac{snark}.
 For instance, there is an implementation of this approach by \citet{dockio2022bbslegosnark}.
-Similarly, \citet{chase2016efficient} propose a hybrid approach, combining \ac{cl} signatures and algebraic circuits for more specialized proofs of knowledge, for instance, of an \ac{rsa} or \ac{ecdsa} signature, using 2-party computation with garbled circuits, which they argue has better performance than the \ac{snark}-based approach that \citet{delignat2016cinderella} follows.
-Yet, they do not suggest a concrete implementation of anonymous credentials or evaluate the performance of their proposal empirically.
-Similarly to \citet{camenisch2001efficient} and \citet{feulner2022ticketing}, the authors of this work also emphasize the significance of non-transferability of credentials, supporting our hypothesis that holder binding to a mobile phone's embedded secure element is desirable.
+Similarly, \citet{chase2016efficient} propose a hybrid approach, combining \ac{cl} signatures and algebraic circuits for more specialized proofs of knowledge, for instance, of an \ac{rsa} or \ac{ecdsa} signature, using 2-party computation with garbled circuits, which they argue has better performance than the \ac{snark}-based approach that alternative constructions like \citet{delignat2016cinderella,rosenberg2022zkcreds} pursue.
+Yet, they do not suggest a concrete implementation of anonymous credentials or evaluate the performance of their proposal and the size of the garbled circuits empirically.
+Similarly to \citet{camenisch2001efficient} and \citet{feulner2022ticketing}, the authors of this work also emphasize the significance of non-transferability of credentials, supporting our hypothesis that holder binding to secure hardware, e.g., a mobile phone's embedded secure element, is desirable in \ac{ssi} and particularly important for anonymous or data-minimized authentication.